R2D2VaderBeef/SectorsEdgeStreamControl/README.md

 Also install AutoHotKey from their official website.

-Run the following command in your terminal:
+Then. run the following command in your terminal:
 `pip install ahk`

 3. **Input your Twitch account details.**